Mu-L/UnityWebBrowser/docs/articles/dev/Setup.md

 ## Dev Scripts

-There a many dev scripts in the `src/DevScripts` directory.
+There are many dev scripts in the `src/DevScripts` directory.
 The main ones that you will most likely use are:

 - `download-cef-<OS>.ps1`
 - `publish-<Section>-<OS>.ps1`